Solid Models

 If the constructor is called with overwrite=false (the default), then an error will be thrown if a model with the same name already exists.
 If overwrite=true, then any existing model with the same name will be deleted and a new model will be created.

 A SolidModel can be saved to a file with FileIO.save(filename, sm).
 Supported filetypes for OpenCASCADE geometries are .brep and .stp.
 Meshes can be exported as .msh2 (compatible with Palace) or .msh (most recent Gmsh format) files.
+Other filetypes supported by gmsh.write() like .xao can be used with DeviceLayout.save.

 source